panCtrlV/bigDataStat-book/chapter6.md

 # Chapter 6 Combining R and Distributed Computing Platforms

+---

+The most popular solution for using R in large scale distributed computing is to injesting R into one of the existing distributed computing platforms, like Hadoop and Spark.

 - [Tessera](http://tessera.io/)
   - Hadoop YARN/MRv2 as the computing backend
   - HDFS as distributed data storage